 - If you need a professional license or certificate, will these issues prevent that?

 - If you’re called for jury service, will you be permitted to serve?

 There are other situations where the question may arise that you would never think of.

 Fortunately, there is a way to clear your record so this doesn't become a problem.
 If the charges against you were dismissed or not pursued you may be eligible to expunge your record.
 If the charges were not dismissed you may still qualify for a different type of relief, which is called an Order of Non-Disclosure.

 You can Quickly find out if you qualify to have your record sealed

 If you want to know if you can seal your Texas arrest record, we have two resources to allow you to quickly find out.

 If charges were dismissed or not filed, find out if you qualify for an expungement by going here and downloading our checklist.

 We also have a checklist to determine if you are eligible for a non-disclosure, which you can download here.

 Don't Let Your Criminal Record Ruin Your Life.
-Call Attorney Walter Reaves for a Free Consultation
+Call now and find out if we can help

 If you are interested in expunction or an order of nondisclosure and you'd like to find out if you qualify, contact Waco criminal attorney Walter Reaves at 254-296-0020 for more information.